otfried/ipe-tools/pdftoipe/readme.txt

 This will create the single executable "pdftoipe".
 Copy it to wherever you like.
 You may also install the man page "pdftoipe.1".

-To compile with poppler <= v0.68, check out commit 273130194cff3fafcd29ca96ceab20be3fcceb0a from git.
+To compile with poppler <= v0.68, check out branch "old-poppler".

 If you want to compile pdftoipe on Windows, please refer to "compile_on_windows.pdf", written by Daniel Beckmann.